Jumping-Beaver/HTML_Inspector/README.md

 looping with `foreach` and to implement the `Iterator` interface.
-Moreover, it needs the two methods `next` (with no return value) and `current` instead of just one, we have to implement a caching of both the current value and of the validity state of the iterator, and in `current` we conditionally have have to make one implicit iteration.
+Moreover, it needs the two methods `next` (with no return value) and `current` instead of just one, we have to implement a caching of both the current value and of the validity state of the iterator, and in `current` we conditionally have to make one implicit iteration.
 Python is an example where iteration is implemented more elegantly using a single `__next__` method that both iterates and then returns the current value.
 Another complication is how to encode the non-existence of a node.
 With PHP iterators, we need to use the value `false` and implement union type hints and a respective check for the `get_*`